 School of Chinese Studies

-Go is an international game of the mind.
-It has very simple rules: players take turns to place black or white stones on a board, trying to capture the opponent’s stones or surround empty space to make points of territory.
+Go is an international game of the mind, processing very simple rules: players take turns to place black or white stones on a board, trying to capture the opponent’s stones or surround empty space to make points of territory.
 It is also a game of profound complexity, requiring a unique integration and working of analytic (left brain) and artistic (right brain) mental abilities at the same time.

 Ryan Li: Ryan became professional in the 3rd AGA professional qualification tournament.
 Ryan represented North America in numerous occasions, including the IMSA (International Mind Sports Association) Elite Mind Games, Samsung Cup, and Mlily World Go Open.
 In the 3rd Mlily World Go Open, Ryan defeated world champion Chen Yaoye 9p to advance to the final 16 players.
 Ryan is currently a PhD student at Yale University studying earth sciences.
 Ryan is an influencer and instructor at Yale University Go Club in 2017 and University of Toronto go Club since 2011.
 He has also begun to teach at the annual US Go Congress.

 Chinese Go for Children 围棋 Class Summer Camp 2019 (Ages 5-15)

 Summer session: July 8 to 19, Monday to Friday, 9:00 am to 12:00 pm

 • Per session $1,030 ($ 980 for early bird registration until May 24)